Altheahanson/SocialNetworkAPI/README.md

 ## Description
-- Social Network API is a
+- Social Network API is a API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+- This application uses Express, MongoDB and Mongoose

 ## Installation
 Follow these steps to install this project on your local machine.